pepijn/clj-misc/README.md

 # clj-misc
-Random libraries that might or might not be promoted to their own projects sometime
+Random libraries that may or may not be promoted to their own projects at some point in the future.